 Doctors may do magnetic resonance imaging (MRI) if the hemangioma seems to be blocking the nose or throat or another important structure.

 Typically, hemangiomas of infancy completely shrink by the time the child is 10 years old.
 Because hemangiomas of infancy usually go away on their own, doctors may not treat them when they first appear unless they grow rapidly, block vision or breathing, ulcerate, or are cosmetically distressing.

-When treatment is required, doctors may prescribe corticosteroids that are applied to the skin, injected, or taken by mouth; laser treatments; or propranolol taken by mouth.
+When treatment of hemangiomas of infancy is required, doctors may prescribe corticosteroids that are applied to the skin, injected, or taken by mouth; laser treatments; or propranolol applied to the skin or taken by mouth.
 Hemangiomas that have ulcerated are treated with compresses, drugs that are applied to the wound, and dressings.
 Surgical removal is usually not recommended because the vast majority of hemangiomas go away on their own and there is less scarring when they are left alone.
 For older children in whom the hemangioma has shrunk to the greatest degree, surgery may improve the appearance of the skin.

 Generic NameSelect Brand Names